licarpen/aws-developer/README.md

   * swap new and old env
   * terminate old env
   * delete CloudFormation stack

+* To decouple your database instance from your environment, you can run a database instance in Amazon RDS and configure your application to connect to it on launch.
+This enables you to connect multiple environments to a database, terminate an environment without affecting the database, and perform seamless updates with blue-green deployments.

+* To allow the Amazon EC2 instances in your environment to connect to an outside database, you can configure the environment’s Auto Scaling group with an additional security group.
+The security group that you attach to your environment can be the same one that is attached to your database instance, or a separate security group from which the database’s security group allows ingress.

+* You can connect your environment to a database by adding a rule to your database’s security group that allows ingress from the autogenerated security group that Elastic Beanstalk attaches to your environment’s Auto Scaling group.
+However, doing so creates a dependency between the two security groups.
+Subsequently, when you attempt to terminate the environment, Elastic Beanstalk will be unable to delete the environment’s security group because the database’s security group is dependent on it.

 ## Continuous Integration/ Continuous Devliery (CICD)